Endocannabinoid System: How Does It Work?

 There are over one hundred different cannabinoids that can be found in both the hemp and marijuana plants.
 While both plants belong to the same plant family, cannabis sativa, look and smell remarkably similar, they are both, in fact, vastly different.
 Hemp is high in CBD and low in THC, while marijuana is high in THC and low in CBD.

-- How does CBD interact with the Endocannabinoid System? – Cannabidiol (CBD), unlike THC, doesn’t get you high at all.
+Cannabidiol (CBD), unlike THC, doesn’t get you high at all.
 Not only won’t it get you high, but CBD also has very little in the way of unwanted or negative side effects.
 Experts are a little stumped with how CBD interacts with the ECS because, unlike THC, it doesn’t bind with either the CB1 or CB2 receptors.
 Many experts believe that CBD Isolate Powder works by preventing endocannabinoids from being broken down by the body quickly, giving them more time to perform their role in the ECS.
 Others believe that CBD could potentially bind with a receptor that we haven’t even discovered yet.
-Either way, CBD Bioavailability is an important component of the ECS interaction.
+Either way, CBD bioavailability is an important component of the ECS interaction.

 As you can see, scientists have uncovered quite a lot about the ECS in a relatively short period of time, but we still have a long way to go before we fully understand how the ECS works and the role of cannabinoids such as CBD and THC play in it.